top of page

 gif

-It's weird.
-It's wonderful.
 And your teeth?

-They're already writing you a thank-you note.
+They’re already drafting a thank-you note.

 Comments